danielna/danielna.github.com/_posts/2013-03-05-kobe-bryant.md

 promo_alt: Kobe
 ---

-So when I include excerpts from other sources, I typically put it into a big red text, but there's too much text to do this here.
+So when I include excerpts from other sources, I typically put it into called-out text, but there's too much content to do this here.

 <div class="separator">&raquo;&raquo;&raquo;&laquo;&laquo;&laquo;</div>